Change Tracking for CAP Services¶

 Security¶

-The generated delta service automatically checks the HTTP Authorization header of incoming requests by delegating to the CAP service.
-Thus there is no specific security configuration required for the delta service.
+-login http@myapp_srv. - The delta service automatically validates the Authorization header by delegating to the CAP service through the

 Delegation to the CAP service is also used for permission checks when the client requests are OData queries.
 To check if the user has read access to an entity set, the delegated permission check will use a query such as SomeEntitySet?$top=1.